D3lyth/milestone-project-1/TESTING.md

     - Attempted fix: this is a known warning and acceptable, and my section doesn't require a header since it's dynamically added via JS.

-Other than the bugs mentiobned above, there are no other remaining bugs that I am aware of.
+Other than the bugs mentioned above, there are no other remaining bugs that I am aware of.